-- 20.2 Children missing education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child exploitation.
+- 24.2 Children missing education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child exploitation.
 The DSL at each Academy will follow the Local Authority's procedures for reporting children missing from education.
-However, in order to support young people and reduce the risk of them going missing in the future the following strategies may be used: - where reasonably possible, each setting will hold more than one emergency contact number for each student; - return interviews carried out with the child (and parents/carers where necessary) to identify the reasons for the missing episode and look at support moving forward; - mentoring and support for the young person, using external agencies where necessary; - multi-agency meetings to ensure contextual risks are considered and responded to where appropriate; and - referral to children's social care and/or the police if necessary.
+However, in order to support young people and reduce the risk of them going missing in the future the following strategies may be used: - where reasonably possible, each setting will hold more than one emergency contact number for each student; - return interviews carried out with the child (and parents/carers where necessary) to identify the reasons for the missing episode and look at support moving forward; - mentoring and support for the young person, using external agencies where necessary; - multi-agency meetings to ensure contextual risks are considered and responded to where appropriate; and - referral to children's social care and/or the police if necessary. - 24.3 Staff will be informed of the setting's procedures for CME in the annual safeguarding update, and information will be readily available for all staff at all times.

-21 Children missing from home or care
+25 Children missing from home or care

-21.1 In accordance with Statutory guidance on children who run away or go missing from home or care 2014 the following definitions are used:

-Young runaway: a child who has run away from their home or care placement, or feels they have been forced or lured to leave.

-Missing child: a child reported as missing to the police by their family or carers.

-Missing from care: a looked after child who is not at their placement or the place they are expected to be (e.g. school) and their whereabouts is not known.

-Away from placement without authorisation: a looked after child whose whereabouts is known but who is not at their placement or place they are expected to be and the carer has concerns or the incident has been notified to the local authority or the police.

-21.2 Since April 2013 police forces have used the following definitions:

-Missing: anyone whose whereabouts cannot be established and where the circumstances are out of character, or the context suggests the person may be subject of crime or at risk of harm to themselves or another.
+- 25.1 In accordance with Statutory guidance on children who run away or go missing from home or care 2014 the following definitions are used: - Young runaway: a child who has run away from their home or care placement, or feels they have been forced or lured to leave. - Missing child: a child reported as missing to the police by their family or carers. - Missing from care: a looked after child who is not at their placement or the place they are expected to be (e.g. school) and their whereabouts is not known. - Away from placement without authorisation: a looked after child whose whereabouts is known but who is not at their placement or place they are expected to be and the carer has concerns or the incident has been notified to the local authority or the police. - 25.2 Since April 2013 police forces have used the following definitions: - Missing: anyone whose whereabouts cannot be established and where the circumstances are out of character, or the context suggests the person may be subject of crime or at risk of harm to themselves or another.

-Absent: a person not at a place where they are expected or required to be.

-21.3 The Trust recognises the importance of partnership working to prevent children from going missing and to act when they do go missing.
+- Absent: a person not at a place where they are expected or required to be. - 25.3 The Trust recognises the importance of partnership working to prevent children from going missing and to act when they do go missing.
 The Trusts ensures that each Academy works in accordance with the Lincolnshire Safeguarding Children Partnership's joint Missing Protocol for Children and Young People.
-Any reports of children missing from home should be referred to the DSL for the academy.
+Any reports of children missing from home must be referred to the appropriate DSL.